Dyan Marie

 Musée d’art Contemporain de Montréal, Montreal

-Museum of Contemporary Art, Ghent, Belguim
+Museum of Contemporary Art, Ghent, Belgium

 Museum of London, London, Ontario